MetPX/sarracenia/doc/Admin.rst

 - source doesn´t matter. (feeders can represent other users, so do not overwrite.)
 - ensure cluster is not local cluster (as that indicates either a loop or misuse.)

-If the message fails the non-local cluster test, it should be rejected (and the rejection logged back to... hmm...)
+If the message fails the non-local cluster test, it should be rejected, and logged (published ... hmm...)

 FIXME:
    - if the source is not good, and the cluster is not good... cannot log back. so just log locally?